AcalaNetwork/chopsticks/README.md

 ## Testing big migrations

-When testing migrations with lots of keys, use `prefetch-storages` in a config file or cli to cache those storage.
+When testing migrations with lots of keys, you may want to fetch and cache some storages.

+There are two ways to fetch storages.

-In config file, use a `prefetch-storages` section:
+The first way is to use a config file with a `prefetch-storages` section:

 ```yml
 prefetch-storages: